-The Shares area displays the status of the following:
+The Shares area displays status for the following:

 - Shares: The number of configured shares. - Connected Users: The total number of user sessions currently connected to the NSS. - FTP: The FTP access state (enabled or disabled). - NFS: The NFS access state (enabled or disabled).